 Even within the profession of business brokers and M&A advisors all of these cash flow measures are not universally understood, and consistently applied.
 So this leads to the third critical question: “How did you calculate the “cash flow?”

-If you know of someone who’s thinking of selling or buying a business and who might benefit from a free, confidential, consultation with us, have them send an email to Mike Ertel.
+If you know of someone who’s thinking of selling or buying a business and who might benefit from a complimentary confidential, consultation with us, have them send an email to Mike Ertel.